kineticstoolkit/kineticstoolkit_doc/src/python_strings.md

 # Strings basics

 :::{card} Summary
 This section shows strings, including single/double quotes, triple quotes, and f-strings.
+It also shows the `input` function for user input of strings.
 :::

 In the previous page, we introduced two types to express numbers: `int` and `float`.
 To express letters, words and sentences, we use the `string` type.
 You already created a string in your first ["Hello world"](python_using_spyder.md) program.